 The annual International Dragon Boat Festival held on Saturday, June 10 includes races, both amateur and professional along the Plaza’s Brush Creek.

 Don’t miss our annual guide to 4th of July celebrations across the metro area, with tips for planning ahead with your family in mind.
-To view last year’s guide, click here.
+To view this year’s guide, click here.

 For the vehicle enthusiasts, check out all the Ag Hall of Fame has to offer on July 22.
 Living history demonstrations and train rides, too.